RustCrypto/elliptic-curves/k256/README.md

 <https://www.secg.org/sec2-v2.pdf>

-It's primarily notable for usage in Bitcoin and other cryptocurrencies, particularly in conjunction with the
+secp256k1 is primarily notable for usage in Bitcoin and other cryptocurrencies, particularly in conjunction with the
 [Elliptic Curve Digital Signature Algorithm (ECDSA)][ECDSA].